 If you file your case in the state’s court system, you can recover lost earnings, future wages, and lost benefits.
 You can also recover damages for emotional distress.
 New York State law doesn’t allow you to recover double the damages, even if the action was intentional.

 Let The Cimino Law Firm Fight for You

 The law might be on your side with your employment discrimination case, but that doesn’t mean these cases are easy to prove.
 You need to gather evidence, file a claim, and possibly argue in court.
 This is difficult and time-consuming, and unless you understand the law, you are unlikely to get the results you want.

 The Cimino Law Firm has argued cases just like yours for more than 20 years.
 We understand both federal and New York state employment discrimination laws, and we can help you.

 We make the process as easy as possible for our clients.
 You’ve already been through so much, so you don’t want to spend lots of money on a consultation.
-You can call us and schedule a free phone consultation.
+You can call us and schedule a confidential phone consultation.
 During the phone call, you will provide us with background information about your claim.
 A lawyer will explain if you have a claim and then go over potential strategies.

 Then it will be time to visit one of our conveniently located offices.
 You can go to our Rochester or Webster location to sign the paperwork and begin the legal process.

 We look forward to helping you file your claim and recover damages.